Northern Virginia Estate Tax Planning Attorneys

 The 2010 tax law added a new concept to the estate tax system: a “portable” exemption between husband and wife.
 Prior to 2011, if the first spouse to die did not claim her exemption, usually by having some or all of the estate flow into a “credit shelter trust” (also known as a family trust, or a B trust), it was lost forever.
 Under the current law, the estate of a surviving spouse can “use” any leftover exemption of the first spouse to die.

-The experienced Northern Virginia estate planning attorneys at Hale Ball Carlson Baumgartner Murphy, PLC, offer fact-based and family-centered legal guidance in estate tax planning matters.
+The experienced Northern Virginia tax and estate planning attorneys at Hale Ball Carlson Baumgartner Murphy, PLC, offer fact-based and family-centered legal guidance in estate tax planning matters.
 Since 1980, we have helped our clients address immediate concerns and achieve long-term goals for maximizing the value of their legacy by minimizing the amount of estate tax liability.

 WE CAN HELP